-Fire Alarm: Yes.
-Smoke detectors are located in elevator lobbies, to activate elevator recall, and in air handling ducts to activate air handler shutdown.
+Fire Alarm: Smoke detectors are located in elevator lobbies, corridors, mechanical rooms, and all suites and bedrooms.
+Smoke detectors are located in air handling ducts to activate air handler shutdown.
 Manual pull stations are located near each exit and the entrances to exit stairs on each floor.
-The Fire Alarm System does not transmit a signal to the Fire Department.
-A signal is sent to the Public Safety base, who call 911 or the FDNY dispatcher.
-The lobby is manned 24 hours a day, 7 days a week by trained personnel, who assist in evacuation.
+The Fire Alarm System transmits a signal to the Public Safety base, who immediately call 911 or the FDNY dispatcher.
+The building is occupied by trained personnel 24 hours per day, 7 days per week, to assist in evacuation activities.

 Public Address System: Yes.
-Emergency Public Address system located throughout the building.
+There is an Emergency Public Address system located throughout the building.